-- Long term axial fatigue tests for stay cables and extradosed cables.
-For stay cables an axial stress range of 200 MPa with an upper load of 45% GUTS and for extradosed cables an axial stress range of 140 MPa with an upper load of 55% GUTS.

-- Axial fatigue and subsequent tensile tests

-where upper loads and stress ranges exceed

-the commonly specified 200 MPa stress

-range and 45% GUTS upper load.
-In such

-fatigue tests, we achieved a 300 MPa fatigue

-resistance and 55% GUTS upper load.

-- Multi-million cycle wear and durability test on BBR Square Damper, proving the endurance and minimal maintenance requirements of this advanced damper.

-- BBR Square Damper efficiency test with cable tensions ranging from 25% to 45% GUTS in 1st to 5th modes, on a BBR HiAm CONA stay cable model representing a 500 m cable length.
-This test is especially noteworthy as cables of this length with low tension experience second order effects due to large sag, which makes many common dampers ineffective not so the BBR Square Damper.
+- Long term axial fatigue tests of up to 50 million cycles for stay cables and extradosed cables.
+For stay cables an axial stress range of 200 MPa with an upper load of 45% GUTS and for extradosed cables an axial stress range of 140 MPa with an upper load of 55% GUTS. - Axial fatigue and subsequent tensile tests where upper loads and stress ranges exceed the commonly specified 200 MPa stress range and 45% GUTS upper load.
+In such fatigue tests, we achieved a 300 MPa stress range and 55% GUTS upper load. - Multi-million cycle wear and durability test on BBR Square Damper, proving the endurance and minimal maintenance requirements of this advanced damper. - BBR Square Damper efficiency test with cable tensions ranging from 25% to 45% GUTS in 1st to 5th modes, on a BBR HiAm CONA stay cable model representing a 500 m cable length.
+This test is especially noteworthy as cables of this length with low tension experience second order effects due to large sag, which makes many common dampers ineffective - not so the BBR Square Damper.

 Obviously, the tests have been executed with strands of the highest tensile resistance available on the market - strands with a resistance of 1,860 MPa with a cross section of 150 mm2 and a breaking strength of 279 kN.
-For higher strength strand please contact your nearest BBR representative.
-Many stay cable suppliers still work with strands of 1,770 MPa capacities or cross-sections of 140 mm2.
-Compliance tests for such lower capacity strands have naturally also been executed on the BBR HiAm CONA System. •